Relativistic formulation for dual one-way Doppler Cancellation Scheme observables for gravitational redshift tests: Observable of the Dual One-way Doppler Cancellation Scheme

 \subsection{Clock synchronization and onboard time delay}

 In the dual one-way DCS, the frequency shift data of the uplink is recorded onboard the satellite, while downlink data is recorded at the ground station.
-Gravitational redshift tests based on the dual one-way DCS rely on combining uplink and downlink data.
-So clock desynchronization between ground station and satellite $\delta t$ will introduce errors in measurement of dual one-way DCS.
-Referenced to ground station time $t_4$, the clock desynchronization $\delta t$ induces an estimation error in the uplink Doppler shift as
+Gravitational redshift tests are obtained by combining these two data sets in the dual one-way DCS.
+So, any time-synchronization error between the ground and satellite clocks, denoted by $\delta t$, leads to a mismatch in the combination of uplink and downlink measurements.
+Clock synchronization refers to the determination of the time offset between the satellite and ground clocks, or equivalently the relation between their local time tags and a common coordinate-time scale, at the epochs associated with the two one-way measurements.
+To first order, the synchronization-induced error can be obtained by a Taylor expansion of the Doppler frequency shift with respect to the time-tag offset $\delta t$.
+Referenced to ground station time $t_4$, this error can be written as

-This error $y^{\text{cs}}_{\text{dcs}}$ propagates directly to a frequency shift error in the DCS gravitational redshift test.
+This contribution propagates directly into the DCS observable and therefore sets a requirement on the synchronization accuracy.
 This equation quantify clock synchronization requirements for the dual one-way DCS.
-For example, for ACES/CCS missions, the clock comparison with the accuracy of $10^{-16}$ requires clock synchronization with the level 10 ns, and the clock comparison with the accuracy of $10^{-18}$ requires clock synchronization with the level $0.1$ ns.
-The remarkable advancements in time and frequency transfer implies that the clock synchronization with of femtosecond level has the potential to be realized in the near future \cite{chen2024dual,caldwell2023quantum,deschenes2016synchronization,bergeron2019femtosecond,delva2012time,PhysRevA.99.023844}.
+For example, in the ACES/CSS-like configurations, the clock comparison with the accuracy of $10^{-16}$ typically requires clock synchronization with the level 10 ns, and the clock comparison with the accuracy of $10^{-18}$ requires clock synchronization with the level $0.1$ ns.
+Recent advances in time and frequency transfer suggest that synchronization at the femtosecond level may become achievable in the future \cite{chen2024dual,caldwell2023quantum,deschenes2016synchronization,bergeron2019femtosecond,delva2012time,PhysRevA.99.023844}.